HF-heaven/Cross-Cultural-Persuasion-Simulations/README.md

 This repository contains the code for the EMNLP 2025 paper: **Enhancing LLM-Based Persuasion Simulations with Cultural and Speaker-Specific Information**.

+Our work builds upon the **[LLM-based persuasion simulator framework](https://aclanthology.org/2025.naacl-long.203/)** and extends it to model cultural context in persuasive dialogue generation.

 ## Authors

 **Weicheng Ma¹\*, Hefan Zhang²\*, Shiyu Ji³, Farnoosh Hashemi³**